ArchitectsOfTheUnknown/ReturnOfTheAncientsDemo/architects-library.md

-# ARCHITECT'S LIBRARY
+# ARCHITECTS' LIBRARY

-Architects Library is a modding library for Subnautica developd by Architects of the Unknown.
+Architects' Library is a modding library for Subnautica developd by Architects of the Unknown.
 This mod adds all the required features that are required for Return of the Ancients and other mods to work properly.

 This mod also features new resources which is used in advanced crafting and buildable alien technology.
 There is quite a